iden3/snarkjs/README.md

 Note that `circuit_0000.zkey` (the output of the `zkey` command above)  does not include any contributions yet, so it cannot be used in a final circuit.

-The following steps are similar to the equivalent phase1 steps, except we use `zkey` instead of `powersoftau` as the main command, and we generate `zkey` rather that `ptau` files.
+*The following steps (15-20) are similar to the equivalent phase1 steps, except we use `zkey` instead of `powersoftau` as the main command, and we generate `zkey` rather that `ptau` files.*

 ### 15. Contribute to the phase2 ceremony
 ```sh
 snarkjs zkey contribute circuit_0000.zkey circuit_0001.zkey --name="1st Contributor Name" -v
 ```

-We provide a contribution to the phase2 ceremony, and update the zkey to reflect this.
+We contribute to the phase2 ceremony, and update the zkey to reflect this.
 As in phase 1, you'll be prompted to enter a random text as an extra source of entropy.

 ### 16. Provide a second phase2 contribution